This post may contain affiliate links. Read our disclosure policy here.

 This recipe is what you need when you want to eat oatmeal for dinner but want to make it more substantial.

-Unlike oatmeal for breakfast, oatmeal for dinner can be made savory and paired with proteins, roasted vegetables, sauces, and cheese.
+Unlike oatmeal for breakfast, oatmeal can be made savory for dinner and paired with proteins, roasted vegetables, sauces, and cheese, as I do in this epic recipe.

 How to Make Oatmeal for Dinner

-Season the veggies with olive oil, salt, and pepper in a large bowl or toss them to coat directly on the parchment-lined baking sheet.
-Roast them for 20 to 22 minutes until they’re tender and golden brown. - Make the Dinner Oatmeal base
+Roast the veggies in a preheated oven for 20 to 22 minutes until they're tender and golden brown. - Make the oatmeal base.

-While the veggies cook, make the oatmeal base on the stove. - Fry up the eggs
+While the veggies cook, cook the oatmeal base on the stove. - Fry up the eggs.

 More Oatmeal Dinner Recipes